First Car to Learn to Drive a Stick Shift

 Where Does That Leave Us Now?

 The last couple decades have been devoted to Porsche.
-Sure, I have a few other non-Porsches and will continue to buy other makes.
-But it was important for me, on the advice of my father, to stick to one marque and learn all I can.
+It was important for me, on the advice of my father, to stick to one marque and learn all I can.
 Apparently, it helps if you buy a lot of cars that don’t work and try to fix them.
-I’ve got cars shoved in poll barns and garages around Michigan while at least three reside at my house.
-Many of my cars, mostly 928s and 914s, are works in progress.
-Some will be revived through Groosh Design while others elevated by renovation and restoration.
-It’s my intention to save every single car I can.
+Nowadays, and throughout my driving life, I’ve owned many different marques.
+I’ve had cars shoved in poll barns, buildings and garages around Michigan while at least three reside at my house.
+Many of my cars are works in progress.
+All of them that move on to the next caretaker will be better than I found them.
+Some may get a creative Groosh design spin and there are those I never intend to sell.
+Either way, it’s my intention to save every single car I can.